 The Captayannis was a Greek sugar-carrying vessel that sank in the Firth of Clyde, Scotland in 1974.
 Don’t be too sad, nobody died.

-We visited this shipwreck with Jason from Wreckspeditions on the “Starfish Enterprise,” famously known for boldly going where no boat has gone before!
+We visited this shipwreck on a tour with Jason from Wreckspeditions on the “Starfish Enterprise,” famously known for boldly going where no boat has gone before!

 This was by far one of the most unique travel experiences we’ve ever encountered during our trip around the world.